 On average, the Kaiser Family Foundation reports that 39 Medicare Advantage plans are available for each Medicare beneficiary in 2022.
 Because of the volume, people may find it difficult to compare Medicare Advantage plans.
 Deciding on the right plan will be based on your personal situation – medical needs, financial capacity, and other health preferences.

 This article is a guide on how to compare Medicare Advantage plans.

 Medicare Advantage plans, also known as Medicare Part C, are bundled plans offered by private insurance companies.
 Under original Medicare, you are covered by Part A (hospital insurance) and Part B (medical insurance).
 When you decide to enroll in a Medicare Advantage plan, you will have more benefits like Part D (prescription drug plan) coverage, as well as vision, hearing, dental, and wellness memberships.

 The good news though is that you are not tied to a plan forever.
 You can amend your coverage during the Annual Enrollment Period or Medicare Advantage Open Enrollment Period.
-Medicare Advantage plans are also no allowed to deny you coverage for medical reasons so you will always be able to enroll in a plan without medical underwriting.
+Medicare Advantage plans are also not allowed to deny you coverage for medical reasons, so you will always be able to enroll in a plan without medical underwriting.